 The penalty for breaking this is between 8 and 15 years in prison for any substance.

-This article will explain what laws regulate this, what happens if we buy spores and the future of drug decriminalization in Costa Rica.
+This article will explain what laws regulate this, what happens if we buy spores, and the future of drug decriminalization in Costa Rica.

 Costa Rican law does not distinguish between the different drugs but instead stipulates a fixed penalty for selling or possessing any drugs mentioned in the list.
-This penalty consists of 8 to 15 years imprisonment according to Law 8204.
+This penalty consists of 8 to 15 years of imprisonment according to Law 8204.

 Although the laws do not mention magic mushroom spores (which are legal in most other countries) — however, this doesn’t mean spores are legal in Costa Rica.

 With that said, Costa Rica has proven to be very relaxed in terms of enforcing these laws.
 Magic mushroom use is widely accepted here, and it’s rare for anybody to be convicted for being in possession of psychoactive plants or fungi.

 Related: Where Are Magic Mushrooms Legal?

 Yes, you can find magic mushrooms abundantly in Costa Rica.

 Specifically, in Costa Rican soil, you can find species of magic mushrooms such as Panaeolus cyanescens in cattle dung, Psilocybe braziliensis in tropical forests, and Psilocybe aztecorum, traditional of the Aztecs, in pine forests.

 In recent years there have been significant advances in research regarding the medicinal use of psychedelic mushrooms.